 Lamont A. Flowers is the Distinguished Professor of Educational Leadership in the Department of Educational and Organizational Leadership Development in the College of Education and the Executive Director of the Charles H. Houston Center for the Study of the Black Experience in Education in the Office of Inclusion and Equity at Clemson University.
+In addition, Dr. Flowers serves among the affiliated faculty within the Pan African Studies program in the Department of History and Geography in the College of Architecture, Arts and Humanities at Clemson University.
 Dr. Flowers also serves as a Commissioner on the State Commission for Minority Affairs.
 The State Commission for Minority Affairs advances the statutory mission of the South Carolina Commission for Minority Affairs, a state agency that examines and addresses issues affecting minority populations throughout South Carolina.

 Dr. Flowers received a bachelor's degree in accounting from Virginia Commonwealth University.
 He also received a master's degree in social studies education and a doctoral degree in higher education from the University of Iowa.
 Additionally, he received a master’s degree in industrial statistics from the University of South Carolina.